ISISComputingGroup/ibex_developers_manual/Developer-Server-Build.md

 ```
 This may take a while to complete - at least 10 minutes, but longer if your disk is not an SSD for example

-After `robocopy` note that everything will be on a detached head, including the very top directory.
+After `robocopy` note that everything will be on a detached HEAD, including the very top directory.

 If you wanted to temporarily use an updated distribution for e.g. a review then you can:
 - rename current `c:\Instrument\Apps\EPICS` to `c:\Instrument\Apps\EPICS-keep`